Description of the 6C33S (6C33B) tube

 What is amorphous material?
 You can melt glass and steel together, in every desired ratio.
 The less steel, the more the material begins to behave like glass, and of course, the less conductive it gets.
 I know from amorphous transformer cores, the ratio is 1.1 there.
 That looks like metal, and behaves like hard metal, but also it can splitter like glass when are not careful.

 To me, those pins look like amorphous material (That is in fact a mixture of glass and metal) The advantage of amorphous material is, it will not crystallize, like any metal does, and it needs no explanation this attaches much better to glass, than pure metal.
 Also thermal expansion can be more closer to glass, than metal only.
 With the extreme heat of this tube bottom this can become important.
 I do not know for sure if that is amorphous, but it breaks like glass, and gives a crackling sound like glass too.
-Click on the picture to see a video.
+Click on the picture, or here to see a video.

-Today's use of 6C33, and why so many 'bad' 6C33 burn down in 'good' amplifiers.
+Today's use of 6C33S (6C33B), and why so many 'so called' bad 6C33S (6C33B) burn down in 'good' amplifiers.

 PLEASE READ THE datasheets.
 You cannot ignore them, just because they are in Russian.
 Then without reading it, it may go wrong.
 Consider blaming the amplifier and yourself, when such robust tubes for MIG airplanes were good when you received them, but do not work well in your amplifier.

-Actually I have seen such blatant ignorance with some 6C33 amplifier builders, that I find it valid to point this out here.
-So of course this is not addressed to good electronic engineers.
+Actually I have seen such blatant ignorance with some 6C33S (6C33B) amplifier builders, that I find it valid to point this out clearly.
+So this is not addressed to good electronic engineers.
 Actually I find many DIY are much more careful not to damage anything.

-It is important to accept for any tube, when you do not use it as intended, you need to be sure nothing goes wrong because of that.
-Like 6C33 us definitely NOT intended for fixed bias.
+Every tube has an intended use.
+It is important to accept, if not used as intended, you need to be sure nothing goes wrong because of that.
+Like 6C33S (6C33B) is definitely NOT intended for fixed bias.